seacamjen/pingpong/README.md

 This page only requires a web browser to function.
 It can only be found on GITHUB.

 ## Specifications
- * User inputs a number that will output in an unordered list
-   * Example Input: 7
-   * Example Output: 7 with in ul
- * It can count up to the provided number
-   * Example Input: 7
-   * Example Output: 1,2,3,4,5,6,7
- * Output numbers are displayed on a new line
-   * Example Input: 1,2,3,4,5,6,7
-   * Example Output: 1 / 2 / 3 / 4 / 5 / 6 / 7
  * Numbers divisible by 3 are replaced with "ping"
    * Example Input: 3
    * Example Output: "ping"